Exploring and Benchmarking the Planning Capabilities of Large Language Models: Abstract

 \section{Abstract}

-We seek to elevate the planning capabilities of Large Language Models (LLMs)investigating four main directions.
-First, we construct a comprehensive benchmark suite encompassing both classical planning domains and natural language scenarios.
-This suite includes algorithms to generate instances with varying levels of difficulty, allowing for rigorous and systematic evaluation of LLM performance.
-Second, we investigate the use of in-context learning (ICL) to enhance LLM planning, exploring the direct relationship between increased context length and improved planning performance.
-Third, we demonstrate the positive impact of fine-tuning LLMs on optimal planning paths, as well as the effectiveness of incorporating model-driven search procedures.
-Finally, we investigate the performance of the proposed methods in out-of-distribution scenarios, assessing the ability to generalize to novel and unseen planning challenges.
+Classical and natural language planning tasks remain a difficult domain for modern large language models (LLMs).
+In this work, we lay the foundations for improving planning capabilities of LLMs.
+First, we construct a comprehensive benchmark suite encompassing both classical planning benchmarks and natural language scenarios.
+This suite includes algorithms to methodically generate instances of tasks with varying levels of difficulty, allowing for rigorous and systematic evaluation of LLM performance.
+Next, we investigate the use of many-shot in-context learning to enhance LLM planning, exploring the relationship between increased context length and improved planning performance.
+In addition, we demonstrate the positive impact of fine-tuning LLMs on optimal planning paths.
+We also probe the efficacy of chain-of-thought reasoning methods to improve LLM planning performance.
+Moreover, we probe the performance of the proposed methods in out-of-distribution scenarios, assessing the ability to generalize to novel and unseen planning challenges.
+Finally, we investigate model's failure modes and reveal insights that hold true across different benchmarks.